 Senior management conducts calls with analysts and institutional investors following the release of its quarterly financial results and at various times during the year.
-Virtual meetings with institutional investors have been conducted by the President and CEO and the Chief Financial Officer.
-Since the start of the COVID-19 pandemic, Management has been in frequent contact with the Corporation's significant shareholders and reporting to the Board on institutional investors' concerns and recommendations.
+Virtual meetings with institutional investors have been conducted by the Chief Executive Officer and the Chief Financial Officer.

-The Board encourages shareholder participation at the Meeting, as it provides a valuable opportunity to discuss the Corporation, its financial and operational results and other important matters.
-At each annual meeting, the Board Chair and our President and CEO are available to respond to shareholder questions.
-Shareholders, employees and other interested parties wishing to communicate with the Board directly can contact the Board Chair by email at: directors@cmgl.ca or in writing at the Corporation's head office noted on the Notice of the Meeting.
-The Board also invites stakeholders and shareholders to engage with representatives of the Corporation at CMG-investors@cmgl.ca or by telephone at +1.403.531.1300.
+The Board encourages Shareholder participation at the Meeting, as it provides a valuable opportunity to discuss the Corporation, its financial and operational results, and other important matters.
+At each annual meeting, the Board Chair and our CEO are available to respond to Shareholder questions.
+Shareholders, employees, and other interested parties wishing to communicate with the Board directly can contact the Board Chair by email at: directors@cmgl.ca or in writing at the Corporation's head office noted on the Notice of the Meeting.
+The Board also invites stakeholders and Shareholders to engage with representatives of the Corporation at CMG-investors@cmgl.ca or by telephone at +1.403.531.1300.